ascef182/bitgesell_finance_tests/SOLUTION.md

 ## Overview

 This project has been completely refactored and improved with implementation of best practices, security, performance, and monitoring.
-The solution includes a robust Node.js/Express backend and an optimized React frontend.
+The solution includes a robust Node.js/Express backend and an optimized React frontend with comprehensive testing.

 ## Implemented Commits